Rodney Smith (running back): Freshman season

 After redshirting during the 2014 season, Smith played in 12 of Minnesota's 13 games as a redshirt freshman during the 2015 season, rushing 157 times for 670 yards and 2 touchdowns.

 Sophomore season

 During his sophomore campaign, Smith took the lead role in the Gophers' backfield, starting the majority of games while splitting the overall workload with fellow sophomore Shannon Brooks.
-During the regular season, Smith rushed for 1,084 yards and 15 touchdowns, earning third-team all-Big Ten honors for his efforts.
+During the regular season, Smith rushed for 1,084 yards and 15 touchdowns, earning third-team all-Big Ten Conference honors for his efforts.
 The 15 touchdowns would also rank, at the time, as the third most rushing touchdowns in a single season for a Gophers running back.
 The Gophers would qualify for the Holiday Bowl, taking on Washingston State.
 Smith starred in the game, leading all rushers with 17 carries for 74 yards and added a touchdown, which earned him the offensive MVP award for the Holiday Bowl.